A Historically Informed Performance Project in Treviso, Italy

 Oreste Ravanello (Venice, 1871 – Padua, 1938) – Allegro giusto [Sonata in d minor]

-The warm colours of the romantic organ will be the main theme for today’s visit at Sant’Agnese Church where we will play a delightful 2-manual organ orginally built in 1911 by the Lombard organ builder Giovanni Tamburini and enlarged in 2014 by Francesco Zanin.
-It is quite a large organ with many foundation stops and reeds.
 The piece which I have recorded here is the first movement from Oreste Ravanello’s Sonata in d minor.
 Ravanello was born in Venice and worked as an organist at Sant’Antonio Basilica in Padua.
+He is considered one of the most important Italian organists of the early 20th century, active as a teacher and concert organist.
 This first movement is very dramatic, with many contrasting sections and numerous crescendo and diminuendo, reaching the climax with big chords and finally a resolution in D major.
-It was very interesting and useful to compare the (only available) printed edition of this sonata to a copy owned by Feltrin of the manuscript preserved at Sant'Antonio Basilica music archive in Padua.
+It was very interesting and useful to compare the (only available) printed edition of this sonata to a copy owned by Giovanni Feltrin of the manuscript preserved at Sant'Antonio Basilica music archive in Padua.
 The printed edition of the first movement showed a rhythmic error that we have corrected thanks to the comparison with the original manuscript.

 Wednesday, September 21, 2022